Overview – Cambodia Photography Tour

-- Visit and photograph tropical life in rural Cambodia and their crafts, where the population is predominantly agrarian, living in small hamlets surrounded by lush paddy fields and palm trees.
+- Visit and photograph tropical life in rural Cambodia, where the population is predominantly agrarian, living in small hamlets surrounded by lush paddy fields and palm trees.

 - See and photograph the watery expanse of Tonle Sap Lake, where communities live on stilted or floating houses, with entire villages flourishing on the lake.